Topics Joint Assembly of Drug Evaluation Committee and Regulatory Affairs Committee for 2021" was held

 Mr. Yamamoto gave a lecture titled "Recent Trends in Pharmaceutical Administration," which covered a wide range of topics from the concept of the "Pharmaceutical Industry Vision 2021," which the MHLW is aiming to formulate in the summer of 2021, to the latest initiatives of the MHLW.
 He also touched on recent scandals at pharmaceutical companies and strongly urged companies to take the opportunity of the revision of the Pharmaceutical Affairs Law to check their internal systems and establish a governance structure.

-Mr. Noriatsu Kono, Director of the Medical Device Review and Management Division, Pharmaceuticals and Consumer Health Bureau of the Ministry, gave a presentation entitled "Development of Medical Devices and Expectations for Companies," introducing the recent approval results of programmed medical devices, DASH for SaMD (Package Strategy to Promote Practical Application of Programmed Medical Devices), and the establishment of consultation system for early realization and The presentation also included an explanation of the establishment of a consultation system for early realization and the reinforcement of the system.
+Mr. Noriatsu Kono, Director of the Medical Device Review and Management Division, Pharmaceuticals and Consumer Health Bureau of the Ministry, gave a presentation entitled "Development of Medical Devices and Expectations for Companies," introducing the recent approval results of programmed medical devices, DASH for SaMD (Package Strategy to Promote Practical Application of Programmed Medical Devices), the establishment of consultation system for early realization and The presentation also included an explanation of the establishment of a consultation system for early realization and the reinforcement of the system.
 He also spoke about the efficient operation of Type I use of the Law Concerning the Conservation of Biological Diversity through Regulations on the Use of Living Modified Organisms (Cartagena Law) and future improvement measures under consideration.

-The last part of the lecture was given by Mr. Hiroki Nehashi, Assistant Director, Life Science Division, Research Promotion Bureau, MEXT, on the theme of "Health and Medical Field Research and Development Initiatives by the Ministry of Education, Culture, Sports, Science and Technology (MEXT)," introducing the Biobank Utilization Program to Promote Genome Medicine (B-Cure), including Tohoku University Tohoku Medical Megabank Organization, which is also conducting joint research with the Pharmaceutical Consortium of Japan (PII).
+In the last part of the lecture, Mr. Hiroki Nehashi, Assistant Director, Life Science Division, Research Promotion Bureau, MEXT, gave a presentation titled "Health and Medical Field Research and Development Initiatives by MEXT," introducing the Biobank Utilization Program to Promote Genome Medicine (B-Cure), which includes Tohoku University Tohoku Medical Megabank Organization, which is also conducting joint research with JPMA.
 He spoke about the MEXT's life science projects, including the Biobank-Centered Approach to Genome Medicine (B-Cure) program, which includes Tohoku University Tohoku Medical Megabank Organization, which is conducting joint research with the Pharmaceutical Cooperative Association.
 He also indicated that a policy on how to promote research and development of pharmaceuticals and medical devices through industry-academia collaboration is to be compiled by the summer of 2021.